cert-manager/website/content/next-docs/configuration/vault.md

 ## Authenticating

-In order to request signing of certificates by Vault, the issuer must be able to properly authenticate against it. cert-manger provides multiple approaches to authenticating to Vault which are detailed below.
+In order to request signing of certificates by Vault, the issuer must be able to properly authenticate against it. cert-manager provides multiple approaches to authenticating to Vault which are detailed below.

 ### Authenticating via an AppRole